What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

 • Home health care and care in a facility.

 You may still need additional care during recovery from certain illnesses.
 Unexpected medical costs can add up.
 Many people rely on Medicare to cover these additional out-of-pocket expenses during recovery.
-Unfortunately, Medicare coverage and other health insurances are limited and certain requirements need to be met first.
+Unfortunately, Medicare coverage and other health insurance are limited, and certain requirements need to be met first.
 Rather than digging yourself into debt, a Critical Illness policy can help protect your savings from out-of-pocket medical expenses.
 Cash from a Critical illness policy can also help pay for lifesaving treatments that require temporary relocation, such as waiting for a major organ transplant.

 Hospital Indemnity

-Long-Term Care Insurance AlternativesHospital Indemnity insurance helps you cover some of the co-payments, deductibles and out-of-pocket expenses of your health insurance plan.
-Cash benefits are paid directly to you to help cover the costs associated with care like:
+Hospital Indemnity insurance helps you cover some of the co-payments, deductibles, and out-of-pocket expenses of your health insurance plan.
+Cash benefits are paid directly to you to help cover the costs associated with care, like:

 • Daily Hospital confinement.